 Dr. Julia Salerno serves as professor of Violin and Viola at Eastern Washington University.
 Ms. Salerno has been a featured soloist with many orchestras, including the Northwest Philharmonia, Spokane Symphony, Ann Arbor Symphony, and the Walla Walla Symphony.
 Julia also appeared with the Czech Philharmonic Chamber Orchestra in Prague and presented a recital for their International Diplomat Series.

-Julia Salerno serves as Professor of Violin and Viola at Eastern Washington University.
-Her accomplishments include winning first prize and the festival medal in the 2000 Seattle Young Artists Music Festival; national finalist for the String division of the 2001 MTNA collegiate competition; and being the String division Young Artist Winner of Musicfest Northwest in 2004.
+Early accomplishments include winning first prize and the festival medal in the 2000 Seattle Young Artists Music Festival; national finalist for the String division of the 2001 MTNA collegiate competition; and String Division Young Artist Winner of Musicfest Northwest in 2004.
 Salerno has also served as concertmaster of many orchestras, including three years at the University of Michigan.
 During their 2004 season, the UM orchestra made the GRAMMY Award winning recording of William Bolcom's Songs of Innocence and Songs of Experience, conducted by Leonard Slatkin.
 Julia was concertmaster and a violin soloist in that recording.

+Julia began Suzuki violin lessons at age two.
+Her teachers have included Kathleen Spring, Margaret Pressley, Stephen Shipps, Lyndon Johnston-Taylor, and Martin Chalifour.
+Julia was a scholarship student at several summer festivals including the Encore School for Strings, Indiana University Summer String Academy, and the Meadowmount School of Music.
 Julia graduated with a DMA in Violin Performance from the University of Southern California in May 2010.
 She was awarded major scholarships for music study at the University of Michigan and University of Southern California, where she received her B.M. and M.M., respectively, in violin performance summa cum laude.

-View the original version of this page.
+View the desktop version of this page.